catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

 =================

 The flavor of an instance is the disk, CPU, and memory specifications of an instance.
-Use 'nova flavor-list' to get a list.
+Use 'openstack flavor list' to get a list.
 Catalyst flavors are named 'cX.cY.cZ', where X is the 'compute generation', Y is the number of vCPUs, and Z is the number of gigabytes of memory.
 We will export an environment variable with the flavour id for later use.